How to Drink Cacao?

 - If you are Pregnant

-If you have a heart condition or are pregnant it is likely still safe to consume ceremonial cacao but at lower doses of around 15-20g.
+If you have a heart condition or are pregnant it is likely still safe to consume ceremonial grade cacao but at lower doses of around 15-20g.
 You should also only consume this dose of the cacao paste rather than the cacao powder.
 The paste retains the beans fat content, which balances its stimulating properties and facilitates absorption into the body over a longer period of time.

-It is not recommended to take ceremonial cacao doses above 55 grams — anything above this dosage is known to produce headaches, “the sweats”, nausea, or even heart palpitations for a small percentage of people.
+It is not recommended to take drink cacao doses above 55 grams — anything above this dosage is known to produce headaches, “the sweats”, nausea, or even heart palpitations for a small percentage of people.

 Cacao powder is where much of the nutritional value is..
 Cacao powder contains over 300 important compounds, including protein B-vitamins and minerals such as calcium, sulphur, magnesium, phosphorus, iron, zinc and copper.
 It also contains most of the antioxidants and theobromine.
 Because of the lack of fat it absorbs into the body much quicker and acts more as a stimulant than the paste.
 You can think of Cacao paste and powder in a similar way to a smoothie and a juice.
 The Cacao powder is like the juice shot without the pulp to slow down the digestion of the substance, delivering a quick powerful shot of the plant nutrients.

-During a Cacao Ceremony the widely recommended dose is 42g of the cacao paste in a cup of liquid (around 250mls).
+During a Ceremony the widely recommended dose is 42g of the cacao paste in a cup of liquid (around 250mls).
 Although a ceremonial dose which has emotional and physical effects can be anywhere between 25 and 43 grams.
 The liquid should be water or plant milk or a mixture of both.
 Animal milk is not advised as it inhibits some of the benefits of cacao.
 For me, a ceremonial cup of cacao induces a slight euphoric, blissful feeling.
 I feel more connected and open-hearted.
 It has a real relaxing and warming energy to it.

 Blending Cacao Powder & Paste